kesondrakey/flux-tools/README.md

   Hit **Apply removals** to convert flagged Y-values to `NA` in your data frame and immediately refresh the plot.

 - **Export Cleaned Data**
-  Download a CSV with removed points set to `NA` plus an R-script of all your removal code in one go.
+  Download a .csv with removed points set to `NA` plus an R-script of all your removal code in one go.

 ---